 In a compound presentation your baby’s hand is coming out with the head during labor and delivery.
 If this happens there is a higher risk of damage to the arm including brachial plexus injury, Erb’s palsy, fractures or other nerve injuries.
-Also, since the size of the presenting part (head and arm) increased it could lead to 3rd or 4th degree tears or perineal lacerations.
+Also, since the size of the presenting part (head and arm) increased it could lead to 3rd or 4th degree tears or perineal lacerations (also called perineal tears, which may be caused by medical malpractice).
 Sometimes, the baby can be encouraged to pull the hand back up into the birth canal and allow the head to engage for delivery.
 At times, if your baby’s head and arm are small enough they may be able to be delivered together without any birth injury or difficulties.
 However, if your baby’s arm and head are relatively large, compared to your pelvis, a cesarean section should be performed.

 In a shoulder presentation, your baby’s shoulder is trying to be delivered first.
 This presentation is considered an advanced form of transverse lie and cannot be delivered vaginally.
 A C-section will need to be performed.